ordinals/ord/docs/src/runes/specification.md

 }
 ```

-Runes are transferred by edicts:
+Runes are transferred by edict:

 ```rust
 struct Edict {